Academic Catalog

 https://caps.wayne.edu/

-Counseling and Psychological Services (CAPS) provides free and confidential mental health assessment, counseling, case management, and referrals to currently-registered Wayne State students, along with consultation and outreach to the Wayne State University community.
-CAPS promotes a culture of understanding and growth through professional collaboration among our dynamic staff of licensed professional counselors, psychologists, and social workers.
-CAPS is fully accredited by the International Association of Counseling Services.
+Counseling and Psychological Services (CAPS) provides free and confidential mental health assessment, counseling, case management, and referrals to currently-registered Wayne State students.
+The center provides a comprehensive range of inclusive psychological services and outreach programs that emphasize understanding, positive change, and collaborative problem‑solving, all grounded in a commitment to resilience, hope, and meaningful life fulfillment.
+Staffed by licensed professional counselors, social workers, and psychologists, CAPS is fully accredited by the International Association of Counseling Services, and the psychology internship is accredited by the American Psychological Association.

 Service hours: Monday - Friday 8:30 am to 5:00 pm.
-Visit the CAPS website for details.
+Visit the CAPS website for details, or to make an appointment.

-Eligibility: All currently enrolled students are eligible for counseling evaluation to assess whether their needs can be addressed effectively via short-term counseling at CAPS or require more specialized or longer-term counseling at another facility.
-Faculty, staff, alumni, children, or spouses are not eligible.
+Eligibility: All currently enrolled students are eligible for an initial consultation to assess whether their needs can be addressed effectively via short-term counseling at CAPS, or require more specialized or longer-term counseling at another agency.
+Case management is offered to provide referrals.
+Faculty, staff, alumni, children, or spouses are not eligible for clinical services.

 Student Disability Services (SDS)